 For me, one of my greatest joys as a Jewish mother is finding ways to help my daughter gain the best understanding of what her traditions mean, then allowing her the space to create her own moments of connection to her roots.
 Rather than allowing children to be passive participants through the high holidays, which is certainly easy to do, use the opportunity instead, to draw them into our own processes and create special, impactful moments.

-We’ve curated a list of 20 meaningful ways to experience the Jewish High Holidays with your kids, leading up to Rosh Hashanah (beginning in the evening of Sunday, September 25 and ending in the evening of Tuesday, September 27, 2022) and through Yom Kippur (beginning in the evening of Tuesday, October 4 and ending in the evening of Wednesday, October 5, 2022).
+Looking for activities for Rosh Hashanah for kids?
+We’ve curated a list of 20 meaningful ways to experience the Jewish High Holidays with your kids, leading up to Rosh Hashanah (beginning in the evening of Wednesday, October 2 and lasting until Friday, October 4, 2024) and through Yom Kippur (beginning in the evening of Friday, October 11 and ending in the evening of Saturday, October 12, 2024).

 The Month of Elul